KristianLyng/varnishfoo/chapter-4.rst

 A common use case for `vcl_synth` is to redirect clients to the proper URL that you want them to access the content from.
 This is different from URL rewriting which is internal to Varnish.
-A redirect causes Varnish to send a regular HTTP reponse to the client, which will then make an other request using the provided Location.
+A redirect causes Varnish to send a regular HTTP reponse to the client, which will then make another request using the provided location.

 A very simple variant of this can be done like this: